 The Waverly-Shell Rock Foundation serves as a catalyst to expand and enhance educational experiences and opportunities for students, staff, and residents of the Waverly-Shell Rock Community School District.

 Founded in 2000 by Jim Hurley and local citizens to establish the Go-Hawk Scholarship program to graduating seniors planning to continue their education.
-Through 2017, 1,059 Go-Hawk Scholarship Funds and Dollars for Scholars have been awarded, plus 961 community awards have been distributed.
-In total 2,020 awards.

 In 2017, under the leadership of superintendent Ed Klamfoth, the scope of the foundation added teacher grants and an endowment.
 Governed by an 11-member volunteer board of directors, the Foundation operates as a separate 501(c)3 organization from the Waverly-Shell Rock Community School District.